achatain/nopasswordauthentication/README.md

 ##Is there an already deployed instance that my web app can use straight away?
 Oh yes there is!
 And it's available here: https://no-password-authentication.appspot.com/

-It's totally free of use, thanks to the generously free quota of the Google Cloud Platform :)
+And the best thing is it's totally free to use, thanks to the generously free quota of the Google Cloud Platform :)

 ##Trello board